About Girl Scout Cookies

-When you buy Girl Scout Cookies, you make adventures possible with every box.
+When you buy Girl Scout Cookies, you feed joy and make a difference with every box.

-When girls participate in the Girl Scout Cookie Program, they get more than new adventures.
-They develop important life skills—goal setting, decision making, money management, people skills, and business ethics—that will set them up for success beyond anything they can imagine.
+When girls participate in the Girl Scout Cookie Program, they also develop important life skills—goal setting, decision making, money management, people skills, and business ethics—that will set girls up for success beyond anything they can imagine.

-That’s why we ask you to buy the delicious cookies you crave all year from your local Girl Scout Cookie Professional—not from her parents.
-You will enjoy your favorite cookie even more knowing you helped her do all the amazing things she’s got planned for this year while also learning a ton along the way.
+That’s why we ask you to buy the delicious cookies you crave from your local Girl Scout Cookie business pro—not from her parents.
+You’ll enjoy your favorite cookies even more knowing you helped her do all the amazing things she’s got planned for this year while also learning a ton along the way.

 5 Skills that Girls Learn from the Product Programs